shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

 * If the screenshot shows a desktop application interface, you must use the latest OS version supported by the solution to take the screenshot.
 * The screenshot must be in focus and show an active window, wizard or dialog box.
-* Avoid both horizontal and vertical scrollbars whenever possible.
+* Avoid both horizontal and vertical scroll bars whenever possible.
 * The screenshot must show real-world data or at least data that is close to realistic use cases.
 * All screenshots you take must be consistent with each other.
 * Screenshots can be taken using GIMP, Snipping tools, or any tool you have already worked on.